sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/67_Requests.md

 	- `express.text()` - text
 	- `express.json()` - JSON
 	- `express.raw()` - raw binary data
 	- `express.urlencoded` - for form data.
-Query strings don't need this, they're `urlencoded` by default.
-FIXME: `extended` is for query params, but `urlencoded` is not needed anymore, why is there still a a warning if this is omitted - `express.urlencoded({ extended: false })`.
-Should I keep it as false, since it's not needed anymore.
+Query strings don't need this, they're `urlencoded` by default. <details><summary>FIXME</summary>`extended` is for query params, but `urlencoded` is not needed anymore, why is there still a a warning if this is omitted - `express.urlencoded({ extended: false })`.
+Should I keep it as false, since it's not needed anymore.</details>
 - `req.body` is a readable stream and is pipable, whenever this is applicable.

 ```js